project-koku/koku/docs/rosetta_on_m1.rst

 2. Installing ``brew``
 ----------------------

-Same as we have a separate terminal running Intel-based programs, we also want to have a separate ``brew`` version that run Intel-based programs.
+We also will want to have a separate ``brew`` version that runs Intel-based programs.
 When you install Homebrew on an Intel Mac, it installs it in the `/usr/local/homebrew` directory.

 1. Create a ``~/Downloads/homebrew`` and download Homebrew tarball and extract it to the ``~/Downloads/homebrew`` directory: ::